I4mG-r00t/G-r00t-C2/README.md

 # G-r00t C2 project

+This is a work in progress project.
+The goal is to learn more about C2 communications infrastructure.

 ## Disclaimer

 This Command and Control (C2) tool is developed solely for educational and research purposes.
 It is intended to help users understand the principles of C2 communication, cybersecurity testing, and network security in a controlled and lawful environment.